IamMufasa/m365-sso-richtech-idp/docs/walkthrough.md

 4. SAML assertion sent back to Microsoft
 5. Verify login success and attribute consumption in Azure logs

 ---

+## 📘 Lessons Learned

+- Proper SAML integration requires close coordination between IdP and SP metadata formats.
+- Testing with SAML-tracer or browser developer tools helps troubleshoot attribute mapping issues.
+- Attribute filtering and release policies must be configured carefully to avoid login failures.
+- OpenLDAP integration into Shibboleth adds flexibility for controlling user identity and attributes in-house.
+- Azure AD requires specific claims like `userPrincipalName`, which may not be present in all directory schemas.

+---

+## 💡 Recommendations

+- Use a test tenant in Microsoft 365 when developing SAML-based integrations to avoid disruptions.
+- Always test with a variety of user roles (e.g., student, faculty, IT admin) to ensure attribute release consistency.
+- Rotate your self-signed certificates or configure Let's Encrypt for more realistic simulations.
+- Store metadata files and configuration under version control (like GitHub) for transparency and audit readiness.
+- If moving to production, consider integrating MFA such as Duo more deeply with login flow customization.
+---

 ## 📚 Official Documentation